Gageperrin/it-notes/it-topics/cissp.md

 ---

+Domain Name System (DNS) resolves domain names to equivalent IP addresses.
+Every registered domain name has an assigned authoritative name seerver.
+THe primary authoritative name server hosts the original editable zone file for the domain.
+Secondary authoritative name server can host read-only copies of hte zone file.
+The zone file is the collection of resource records about a specific domain.
+DNS operates over port 53 (TCP and UDP).
+Domain Name System Security Extensions (DNSSEC) is a security improvement to provide mutual certificate authentication and encrypted sessions during DNS operations.
+Non-DNS servers like client devices should use DNS over HTTPS (DoH) to create an encrypted session between devices during DNS operations.
+In late 2020, DoH was extended to include Oblivious DoH (ODoH) which adds a DNS proxy between the client and DNS resolver to make the requesting client's identity anonymous to the DNS resolver seerver.

+DNS is susceptible to several vulnerabilities:
+* DNS poisoning can falsify DNS information sent to a client and misroute them to another system often by placing the information into a zone file or cache.
+* Rogue DNS servers can listen on network traffic and send false IP information including a query ID (QID) in the false reply
+* DNS Pharming is the malicious redirection of a valid website's URL to a fake website
+* Corrupt the IP configuration in a client to point to a bad DNS server by corrupting the DHCP
+* DNS query spoofing allows hackers to eavesdrop on client's queries to DNS servers
+* Proxy falsification can be injected in the middle to also compromise the integrity of DNS information

+Domains can also be compromised through the following attacks:
+* Domain hijacking is when the domain registrar information is compromised or manipulated through stolen credentials or other means
+* Typosquatting takes advantage of a mistyped domain
+* Homograph attacks use alphabetic similarities to substitute values and replace the domain
+* URL hijacking displays links to known sites but directs them to another place
+* Clickjacking embeds a hidden clickable overlay or frame to re-route to another destination

+---

+Network storage solutions include:
+- **DAS (Direct-Attached Storage):** Storage directly connected to a single device, offering high performance but limited scalability and network accessibility.
+- **NAS (Network-Attached Storage):** File-level storage accessible over a network using protocols like SMB, NFS, or AFP, supporting multi-user access with authentication controls.
+- **SAN (Storage Area Network):** High-speed, block-level storage network using Fibre Channel or iSCSI, enabling shared storage across multiple servers with zoning and LUN masking.
+- **FCoE (Fibre Channel over Ethernet):** Encapsulates Fibre Channel frames over Ethernet, reducing infrastructure costs while maintaining low-latency, high-speed storage networking.
+- **MPLS (Multi-Protocol Label Switching):** High-performance routing protocol that directs data using labels instead of IP addresses, optimizing traffic flow and enhancing security.
+- **iSCSI (Internet Small Computer Systems Interface):** Allows block-level storage access over IP networks, enabling cost-effective SAN deployment without dedicated Fibre Channel hardware.

+Virtual SAN's (VSAN) have also been developed to combined multiple individual storage devices into a single consolidated network-accessible storage container.
+Software-designed storage (SDS) is a SDN version of SAN or NAS.
+Software-defined wide-area networks (SDWAN) is an evolution of SDN that can be used to manage the connectivity and control between distant data centers.
+---

-There are other pertinent details to understand about networking mangaement.
+There are other pertinent details to understand about networking management.
 Convergence refers to the ability of native IP networks to carry non-IP traffic via converged protocols.
 These include Fibre Channel over Ethernet (FCoE), Internet Small Computer Systems Interface (iSCI), and Voice over Internet Protocol (VoIP).

 VoIP protocols include secure real-time transport protocols (SRTP) and Session Initiation Protocol (SIP).
 SRTP is the secure version of RTP and supports encryption, authentication, integrity, and replay attack protection.
-SIP is responsible for initiating, maintaing, and terminating voice and video sessions.
+SIP is responsible for initiating, maintaining, and terminating voice and video sessions.

+Networks are usually organized into smaller organizational units, called microsegmentation.
+Network segmentation can help boost network performance, reduce communication problems, and provide security.
+Each zone is separate from one another via internal segmentation firewalls (ISFWs), subnets,, VLANs, or other virtual networking solutions.
+Virtual eXtensible LAN (VXLAN) is an encapsulation protocol that enables VLAN's to be stretched across subnets and geographic distances.

 ---